MicrosoftDocs/power-platform/power-virtual-agents/nlu-boost-conversations.md

 You should also be aware of the following characteristics of the capability:

-The bot generates responses from any publicly viewable content under the URL you specify.
-This includes subdomains under a top-level domain:
+The bot generates responses from any publicly viewable content under the URL you specify, including subdomains under a top-level domain:
 - If you were to use the URL *<span>www</span>.fabrikam.com/engines/rotary*, the content on *<span>www</span>.fabrikam.com/engines/rotary/dual-shaft* would also be used by the bot to generate responses.
-Content from *<span>www</span>.fabrikam.com/tools* would not be used.
+Content from *<span>www</span>.fabrikam.com/tools* wouldn't be used.

 - If you were to use *<span>www</span>.fabrikam.com*, the bot wouldn't generate responses from content on *<span>news</spam>.fabrikam.com*, as *news.* is a subdomain under the top-level domain *<span>fabrikam</span>.com*.